 - P-Card – It’s possible that your customer will be running a p-card program that you can participate in, that allows you to be paid within a couple of days of when your invoice is approved.
 But you’ll pay for it.
 Typical rates range from 2% to 3% of the face value of the invoice to accelerate payment from Day 60 to something like Day 10, which translates to roughly 14% to 21% per annum.
 It’s expensive because there are a lot of mouths to feed in a typical p-card transaction, including the purchaser who will usually receive rebates from the issuer for one-half to one-third of the total transaction cost!

-- Traditional Dynamic Discounting – Your customer could also offer a traditional dynamic discounting program, which basically uses their excess cash to generate short-term returns on paying their invoices earlier than the maturity date.
-If you think the cost of p-cards is high, cover your eyes when you understand the discount rates being sought in a traditional dynamic discounting arrangement.
+- Traditional Dynamic Discounting – Your customer could also offer a traditional dynamic discounting program, which uses their excess cash to generate short-term returns on paying their invoices earlier than the maturity date.
+The discount rates sought in a traditional dynamic discounting arrangement can be very high also.
+Note – this is different from the non-traditional dynamic discounting solution offered by PrimeRevenue.
+We combine the benefits of early payment without the high discount rates associated with traditional dynamic discounting.
+Our solution offers suppliers competitive rates that are on par with what we offer through supply chain finance (more on that below).

-None of these options are particularly attractive and all come at a high cost to the supplier.
+None of these traditional options are particularly attractive and they can all come at a high cost to the supplier.

 Supply Chain Finance – A Much-Needed, Better Option for Suppliers